mucahitnezir/codeigniter3x-migration/README.md

-# codeigniter-migration
+# codeigniter3x-migration
-This project aims to facilitate migration system while developing applications with CodeIgniter.
+This project aims to facilitate migration system while developing applications with CodeIgniter 3.x

 ## Installation
 Only, you have to copy all folders to application folder.<br />